-Hammond Housing Authority is a public housing agency in Hammond, Indiana that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-sufficiency programs.
-As of May 20th, 2019, Hammond Housing Authority has 1 waiting lists that are open now or opening soon.
+Hammond Housing Authority is a Public Housing Agency in Hammond, Indiana that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-sufficiency programs.

 Hammond Housing Authority serves Hammond.